Wimbledon Championships

 🎟️ Tickets on the day via the Queue.
 Wimbledon remains one of the very few major sporting events where you can buy premium tickets on the day of play.
 For many, *‘the Queue’ (link to official guide below) at The Championships is as much a part of the Wimbledon experience as the tennis itself.

 It operates daily with an opportunity to purchase either one of the limited Show Court tickets available.
 These are for Centre Court and No.2 Court the first ten days only, and for No.1 Court each day of the event.
-There is limited availability.
 Alternatively you can purchase a Grounds ticket.
 This gives access to unreserved seating and standing areas for Courts 3-18, as well as entry to the Wimbledon Museum which is well worth a visit.
-Tickets are sold on a best available, one per person queuing basis and are non-transferable.
+Tickets are non-transferable.
+They are sold on a best available, one per person queuing basis.

 The Queue often starts the evening before (for those seeking Show Court tickets) and increases very early in the morning.
 Queue space is limited.
-Especially overnight, so please check the status of the Queue on Twitter @Wimbledon or wimbledon.com before you travel.
+Checking the status of the Queue on X @Wimbledon, or wimbledon.com, before travelling is recommended.

 The Queue starts in Wimbledon Park.
 All early or late evening entries to the Park need to use Wimbledon Park Road gates only (signage is Car Park 10), which is a 5-minute walk from Southfields Station.
 On arrival, proceed to the end of the Queue where you will be issued with a Queue Card.

-Wimbledon has a Grounds capacity limit and once this is reached entry may only be possible as people leave the Grounds for the day.
+Wimbledon has a Grounds capacity limit.
+Once reached entry is only be possible as people leave the Grounds for the day.

 If you’re planning to join the Queue we recommend reading this official 2023 Wimbledon Guide To Queuing – which includes a map of the Queue and the Grounds – before heading to Wimbledon.